joseeden/All-Things-DevOps/pages/030-Security/003-Risk-Management.md

   - Risks vary by location.
   - Low tolerance leads to generator investment.
   - Higher tolerance involves multiple generators for increased assurance.

+## Annualized Loss Expectancy

+The Annualized Loss Expectancy (ALE) is a standard metric of risk exposure that refers to the expected cost per year of a given risk if it is not mitigated.

+The business impact of a risk is technically considered a loss, and is better captured by a metric called **Single Loss Expectancy** (see ISC2 Study Guide, chapter 1, module 2).

+The probability of a risk coming to pass in a given year is best captured by a metric called Annualized Rate of Occurrence (ARO).

 ----------------------------------------------